23 Ways to Lower Your Electric Bill While Still Keeping Cool

 Raise the temperature whenever you leave the house.

-As the National Resource Defense Council (NRDC) explains, there's no need to keep your home excessively cool while you're gone.
+As the Natural Resource Defense Council (NRDC) explains, there's no need to keep your home excessively cool while you're gone.
 Simply turning up the temperature by a few degrees when you're going out will maintain the cool environment of your home while saving you money on your next A/C bill.

 Get a programmable thermostat.